 NEO is a Chinese blockchain-based platform with its own cryptocurrency that’s been attracting some attention from traders recently.
-This guide shows you how to buy and trade NEO in 2020.
+This guide shows you how to buy NEO and how to trade it in 2020.

 Where to buy NEO

-Read on to find out more about NEO and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to invest.
+Read on to find out more about NEO and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to buy NEO.

 What is NEO?